KLST: History

 In 1983, the station changed its call letters again to become KLST.
 The change had been induced by channel 5 in Kansas City, Missouri, which needed to change its call sign and was interested in becoming KCTV; the Missouri station paid all of channel 8's name change expenses.

 The Kimbell family, related to the Lanfords, bought Jewell in 1994; the Louisiana radio stations were sold off, leaving channel 8 the company's only holding.
-It no longer became economically feasible to run KLST as a standalone property.
-KLST was purchased by Nexstar Broadcasting in 2004 from the Jewell Television Corporation.
+By the turn of the millennium, the Kimbells realized changes in the television industry made it impossible to justify running KLST as a standalone property.
+They sold channel 8 to Nexstar Broadcasting in 2004.
 Nexstar was already operating KSAN-TV under joint sales and shared services agreements with Mission Broadcasting; it had made several offers to Jewell in the early 2000s and particularly after the Mission purchase.
-On June 1, 2004, Nexstar assumed control of KLST while the sale was finalized; KLST's news director assumed responsibility for KSAN-TV's newscasts, and Nexstar consolidated traffic—the scheduling and logging for commercials—for the San Angelo stations in Abilene at KTAB–KRBC, leading to layoffs at KLST.
+On June 1, 2004, Nexstar assumed control of KLST while the sale was finalized; KLST's news director assumed responsibility for KSAN-TV's newscasts, and Nexstar consolidated traffic—the scheduling and logging for commercials—for the San Angelo stations in Abilene at KTAB/KRBC, leading to layoffs at KLST.
 On February 17, 2009, both stations converted to exclusively digital broadcasts.

+Nexstar acquired Tegna—owner of Fox affiliate KIDY (channel 6)—in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KIDY from being integrated into KLST and KSAN.